Energy of Computing on Multicore CPUs: Predictive Models and Energy Conservation Law: Energy Predictive Models of Computing: Intuition, Motivation, and Theory

-We summarize and generalize the assumptions behind the existing work on PMC-based power/energy modelling.
+We summarize and generalize the assumptions behind the current work on PMC-based power/energy modelling.
 We use a model-theoretic approach to formulate the assumed properties of these models in a mathematical form.
-Then we extend the formalism by adding properties, which are intuitive and which we have experimentally validated but which have never been considered previously.
-We introduce two definitions pertaining to the extended models, called \emph{weak composability} and \emph{strong composability}, based on these properties.
-Finally, we prove that an energy predictive model that is \emph{weakly composable} will be linear if and only if it is \emph{strongly composable}.
-The practical implication of this theoretical result is that each PMC parameter of a linear energy predictive model must be \emph{additive}.
-The significance of this property is that it can be efficiently tested and hence used in practice to identify PMC parameters that must not be included in the model.
+Then we extend the formalism by adding properties, which are intuitive and which we have experimentally validated but have never been considered previously.
+The properties are manifestations of the fundamental physical law of energy conservation.
+We introduce two definitions based on the properties of the extended model, called \emph{weak composability} and \emph{strong composability}.
+An energy predictive model satisfying all the properties of the extended model is termed a \emph{consistent} energy model.
+The extended model and the two definitions define our theory of energy predictive models of computing.

+Finally, we mathematically derive properties of \textit{linear} consistent energy predictive models.
+We prove that a consistent PMC-based energy model is linear if and only if it is strongly composable with each PMC variable being additive.
+The practical implication of this theoretical result is that each PMC variable of a linear energy predictive model must be \emph{additive}.
+The significance of this property is that it can be efficiently tested and hence used in practice to identify PMC variables that must not be included in the model.
+The notation and the terminology used in the proposed theory is given in Table \ref{table:nomenclature}.